Pomroka/TWT_Challenges_Tester/Readme.md

 Make sure Python has right to save to this folder.

-This tester will create one file `temp_solution_file.py` make sure there's no such file in same folder or there's nothing important in it cos it will be **overwritten!**
+This tester will create one file `temp_solution_file.py` make sure there's no such file in same folder or there's nothing important in it, cos it will be **overwritten!**

 You can configure tester editing tester file and changing `CONFIGURATION` section or using command line arguments.